MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Letter.md

 ---
-title: Letter - Common Data Model | Microsoft Docs
+title: Letter in applicationCommon - Common Data Model | Microsoft Docs
 description: Activity that tracks the delivery of a letter.
 The activity can contain the electronic copy of the letter.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Letter
+# Letter in applicationCommon

 Activity that tracks the delivery of a letter.
 The activity can contain the electronic copy of the letter.